Baidu debuts updated AI framework and voice platform, wireless earbuds

 The latest beta release of PaddlePaddle — PaddlePaddle 2.0 — makes substantial changes to the underlying API structure.
 Baidu says the directory format has been optimized to better support high-level API functions, with scaffolding for mixed-precision training under a dynamic graph.
 (Mixed-precision training is the combined use of different numerical precisions in a computational method.)
 There’s a total of 140 new APIs, 155 modified or improved APIs, and upgraded C++ APIs for the framework’s inference library.

 The PaddlePaddle upgrades dovetail with the release of Baidu Brain 6.0, the newest version of Baidu’s machine learning platform supporting AI industrial applications.
-The company says that Baidu Brain now boasts more than 270 core AI capabilities used by over 2.3 million developers, including an API upgrade that enables AI models to be deployed more efficiently.
+The company says Baidu Brain now boasts more than 270 core AI capabilities used by over 2.3 million developers, with an API upgrade that enables AI models to be deployed more efficiently.

 Xiaodu Pods

-Baidu also unveiled Xiaodu Pods, dual-microphone earbuds imbued with the company’s Xiaodu assistant that last a claimed 28 hours on a charge.
-The wireless Xiaodu Pods have a noise-canceling feature and can translate between several different languages, and via Xiaodu, they relay information like the weather, turn-by-turn directions, answers to math problems, and local news on command.
+Baidu also unveiled Xiaodu Pods, dual-microphone earbuds that are imbued with the company’s Xiaodu assistant and claim to last 28 hours on a charge.
+The wireless Xiaodu Pods have a noise-canceling feature and can translate between several languages.
+Via Xiaodu, they also relay information like the weather, turn-by-turn directions, answers to math problems, and local news on command.
 A special “Wandering Earth” mode available in English and Chinese allows two users wearing one earbud each to translate conversations into their preferred languages in real time.

 📢 New product launch📢